AsMoh/Plant-Diseases-Classification/README.md

 <br>
 <code>docker build -t plant-disease-model:v1 . </code>  <br>

-To run the docker image, I run the below command.
+To run the docker image, I run the below command. <br>
 <code> docker run -it --rm -p 8080:8080 plant-disease-model:v1   </code> <br>

-The docker image can be downloaded from docker hub by running the below command:
+The docker image can be downloaded from docker hub by running the below command: <br>
  <code> docker pull asia2022/plant-diseases-classifier:v1 </code>

- To run the docker image downloded from the docker hub, run the below command:
+ To run the docker image downloded from the docker hub, run the below command: <br>
  <code> docker run -it --rm -p 8080:8080 asia2022/plant-diseases-classifier:v1  </code>

  ### Demo for deploying the model locally with lamda: